 Ellen received her MA in Biblical Studies from Covenant Theological Seminary in 1999 and serves as the Women’s Ministry Coordinator for Harvest USA, a national ministry focused on gospel-centered discipleship and teaching regarding sexuality.
 Ellen loves ministry to women and is most passionate about mentoring, teaching God’s Word and spiritually nurturing others to walk deeply with Jesus.
 New Life Presbyterian in Dresher, PA, is her home church.

 Christina received her undergraduate degree from Covenant College and her Master’s Degree in Counseling from Palm Beach Atlantic University.
-She writes for a number of Christian ministries and publications including Ligonier Ministries, Revive Our Hearts, Desiring God, and The Gospel Coalition.
-She is the content editor for enCourage and the author of A Heart Set Free: A Journey to Hope Through the Psalms of Lament.
-Christina serves on the advisory board at Covenant College and serves in women’s ministry at her church.
+She is the content editor for enCourage and the author of several books, including A Heart Set Free: A Journey to Hope Through the Psalms of Lament , Closer Than a Sister: How Union with Christ Helps Friendships to Flourish, Idols of a Mother’s Heart, Sufficient Hope: Gospel Meditations and Prayers for Moms and A Holy Fear: Trading Lesser Fears for the Fear of the Lord.
+Christina serves on the national women’s ministry team as Regional Adviser of the Southeast.
 She prefers her coffee black and from a French press, enjoys antiquing, hiking, traveling, and reading.
 She lives in Atlanta with her husband and two boys.
 You can find her at www.christinafox.com, @christinarfox and on Facebook.

-Karen serves as the Coordinator for PCA Women’s Ministry, where she seeks to connect women and churches to one another and to sound resources.
-She is also having the time of her life serving alongside her husband Chris, Senior Pastor at Naperville Presbyterian Church in Naperville, IL.
-Chris and Karen have two children, Anna Grace (23) and Haddon (20) that round out “Team Hodge.”
-It is from the perspective of a wife, mother, leader, and fellow pilgrim that she hopes to offer insight from God’s Word to women concerning how she and they can most effectively learn to enjoy and extend God’s Glory.
+KAREN HODGE serves as the Coordinator for PCA Women’s Ministry, where she seeks to connect women and churches to one another and to sound resources.
+She is also having the time of her life serving alongside her husband, pastor and best friend Chris, as they plant King’s Cross Church in Fort Mill, SC.
+Chris and Karen have two adult children, Anna Grace Botka and Haddon Hodge.
+She is the host of the enCourage podcast and along with Susan Hunt, authored Transformed: Life-taker to Life-giver and Life-giving Leadership.

 Steph served as Director of Mission to North America’s (MNA) Special Needs Ministries from 2007 to 2016.
-She continues to work for MNA Special Needs Ministries as a Consultant and also serves on the Lancaster Christian Council on Disability (LCCD).
+She currently works as a Research Fellow in Disability Ministry in partnership with Covenant Theological Seminary.
+She also serves on the Lancaster Christian Council on Disability (LCCD).
 Steph is the author of Same Lake, Different Boat: Coming Alongside People Touched by Disability and All Things Possible: Calling Your Church Leadership to Disability Ministry.
 She has been published in ByFaith magazine, Focus on the Family magazine, and Breakpoint online magazine and has produced a Christian Education DVD series based on Same Lake, Different Boat.
-Steph and her husband, Fred, have been married for 33 years.
+Steph and her husband, Fred, have been married for 34 years.
 They have two deeply loved adult sons: Fred and Tim, the younger of whom has Down syndrome.